avanzosc/mrp-addons/mrp_production_deconstruction/README.rst

 MPR Production Deconstruction
 ==============================

 Deconstruction in production order.
-If is a deconstruction, it changes the location and the destination location.
+If is a deconstruction, it changes the source location and the destination location.

 Bug Tracker
 ===========